sjbylo/lab-azure-service-operator/README.md

 This is one way to create the needed secret from the Service Principle credentials:

-Create a file with the following data:
+Create a file with the following data.
+Ensure you replace the values with the proper Azure relatd values:

 ```
 AZURE_TENANT_ID=XXXXXXXX-YYYY-ZZZZ-1111-222222222222